-Cold Blood, Hot Sea, a cli-fi, eco-lit novel and amateur sleuth mystery, was published by Torrey House Press on June 7, 2016.
+Cold Blood, Hot Sea, a cli-fi, eco-lit novel and amateur sleuth mystery, was published by Torrey House Press in June 2016.
 This is the first in my Maine Oceanography mystery series.
 Torrey House’s motto is “conservation through literature”, and I am delighted to be working with them.

 “Through its mystery and its specificity, the novel manages to convey a global problem on a personal level… COLD BLOOD, HOT SEA will make for great beach reading but it also has meat on its bones, with rich characterizations and an intriguing mystery at its core.”
 Foreword Reviews